-Over the last 12 months, the pit has continued to move in a south easterly direction.
+Over the last 12 months, the pit has continued to move in a south easterly direction, extending into the area previously housing the oil storage facility and farmhouse office.

-The mobile primary crusher has been relocated from RL540 to RL555 via the new conveyor system that grants the in pit crusher access to rock materials to the north east and allows it to head in a south easterly direction.
+The mobile primary crusher continues on RL555 level via the new conveyor system that grants the in-pit crusher access to rock materials to the north east and allows it to head in a south easterly direction.